 If you are interested in learning more about our materials or rare books, the following links may interest you.

-The following digital collections were created by the Digital & Multimedia Center at MSU Libraries from materials available in Special Collections.
+The following digital collections were created by the Gerald M Kline Digital and Multimedia Center at MSU Libraries from materials available in Special Collections.

-- American Radicalism - A selection of materials from the American Radicalism section which have been digitized by the Digital & Multimedia Center.
+- American Radicalism - A selection of materials from the American Radicalism section which have been digitized by the Gerald M Kline Digital and Multimedia Center.